- Online Training

 This career leads us to an amazing calling of impacting the lives of hundreds - if not thousands - of individuals over the course of our careers.
 If you are currently employed, I would like to ask you to take a moment to count your blessings regardless of the downfalls and shortcomings you may be facing.
 As many of us have experienced already, no one job will last forever.
 We will move onto other opportunities at some point during the journey.
 Sometimes it may be on our terms but at many times it will come at the hands of others.
 Either way, we will roll with the punches and land on our feet to continue to do what we do best: coach athletes!

 I say all this in order to bring some perspective to the profession of being a strength coach.
 It is our job to set the standards high, challenge athletes to be at their best, and develop lasting relationships beyond playing careers.
+A lot of this comes down to what strength coaches should do behind the scenes.

 Before you step foot into the next facility to begin the next chapter of your career, I would encourage you to “do some homework.”
 I like to call this the Holy Sh*t Principle (a.k.a The Don James Principle).